TUESDAY, JAN 1, 2019: NOTE TO FILE

 Slouches towards Bethlehem to be born?

-[But the ideology of Short-termism, of Growth for its Own Sake, is the beast, is the Trump, aka The Gods of the Market Place—all hail the Musk, lord Gates, master Zuck.]
+[But the ideology of Short-termism, of Growth for Its Own Sake, is the beast, is the Trump, aka The Gods of the Market Place—all hail the Musk, lord Gates, master Zuck.]

 A new civilization will be born [the Federation or the Borg?
 Eloi or Morlocks?], one that will reject what previous generations celebrated [MORE!], and celebrate what previous generations rejected [enough].
 Hubris-mankind has lost touch with Nature and has to bear the consequences.
 Learn to listen to Nature.
-"Go forth, under the open sky, and list To Nature's teachings, while from all around— Earth and her waters, and the depths of air— Comes a still voice." —William Cullen Bryant
+"Go forth, under the open sky, and list To Nature's teachings, while from all around— Earth and her waters, and the depths of air— Comes a still voice." —William Cullen Bryant at age 17.

 And meanwhile the pace of planetary destruction will not slow.